ad52825196/you-get-wrapper/README.md

 * Download all targets into separate folders named after their titles
 * Allow user to specify the quality level of targets to be downloaded (not available for all sites)

-# Usage
+## Usage
 Change the values of constants in the Controller class before you run it.
+You can get YouGet from [here](https://github.com/soimort/you-get).

+## License
+This software is distributed under the [MIT license](https://github.com/ad52825196/video-downloader/raw/master/LICENSE).